 Option number two could well be the perfect compromise.
 Notice savings accounts let you access your money on the provision that you tell your provider in advance, thereby offering flexibility and decent rates in one handy package.
-Some providers will even let you withdraw the cash earlier should you need it, but this will usually be subject to an interest penalty, so savers will need to be organised to benefit from this kind of account.
+Some providers will even let you withdraw the cash earlier should you need it, but this will usually be subject to an interest penalty, so savers will still need to be organised to benefit from this kind of account.

 This means they're only suitable for those who are comfortable with giving some kind of notice.
 They shouldn't be used for an emergency fund, for example, as you probably won't have the time to give notice if an emergency hits.
-But if you're confident that you won't need instant access to a portion of your savings, but don't want to lock your money away for too long, they could be ideal.
+But if you're confident that you won't need instant access to a portion of your savings, and don't want to lock your money away for too long, they could be ideal.
 Rates have been improving recently, too, which means now could be a great time to take the plunge

 So, with that in mind, here are the current top-paying notice accounts that can offer a great rate with a certain degree of flexibility.

 Comfortably taking the top spot is this account from Secure Trust Bank, which pays a market-leading quarterly rate of 1.35% AER (1.34% gross) on a minimum investment of £1,000.
 This account requires savers to give 120 days' notice in order to withdraw funds, though it should be noted that only a limited number of withdrawals will be allowed each year, so careful management is a must.
 Further additions are welcome at any time, provided they're of at least £1,000.